Going to re:Invent this December? Come party with us and The Chainsmokers ->->

 This blog post provides tips and tricks for working with time series data based on everyday tasks that we see our users needing to perform.
 We cover querying and common data type problems, such as handling gauges, and explore how performance can be improved as we scale.

-All examples in this post can be reproduced in our play.clickhouse.com environment (see the blogs database).
+All examples in this post can be reproduced in our sql.clickhouse.com environment (see the blogs database).
 Alternatively, if you want to dive deeper into this dataset, ClickHouse Cloud is a great starting point - spin up a cluster using a free trial, load the data, let us deal with the infrastructure, and get querying!

 Date and time types available in ClickHouse